Short URL for this page:

 Before Hitchcock took command, the critical semi-annual examinations of Lee's final year were held.
 Robert must have thought himself weak on his geology, for, thrifty as he was, he paid for special coaching on that subject,83 with the result that he was second in chemistry and mineralogy.
 He had like rating in rhetoric and moral philosophy.
 In engineering he was tied with Buckingham at the head of the class, and for the first time in any subject he stood ahead of the invincible Charles Mason.84 After the examinations, with even greater energy, he turned to the work of the final half term.
 On April 1 he procured relief as adjutant of the corps,85 got permission to board at Cozzen's Hotel,86 and thereafter, for two months, he concentrated on his studies.

 Quickly enough the finals approached, and the board of visitors arrived.
 The new president of that august company was General p81 Pierre van Cortlandt of Peekskill, N. Y., grandson of Stephenus van Cortlandt and great-grandson of the redoubtable Oloff Stevense van Cortlandt, one of the pioneers of New Amsterdam.
 General Pierre van Cortlandt's title had been won in the militia, not in the country's wars, but he had his distinctions, for he had studied law under Alexander Hamilton, and while at the head of the Winchester levies he had named James Fenimore Cooper as one of his aides.
 Another member of the board was Major Worth, now Lieutenant Colonel Worth, who so recently himself had been subject to successive visitors.
-Still another of the fifteen members of the board was Doctor Robert Archer, then an assistant surgeon, stationed at Fort Monroe, a man of great ingenuity, who subsequently worked with his son-in‑law, Indicates a West Point graduate and gives his Class.Joseph R. Anderson, in developing the Tredegar Iron Works in Richmond, where many of Lee's cannon of the 'sixties were cast.87
+Still another of the fifteen members of the board was Doctor Robert Archer, then an assistant surgeon, stationed at Fort Monroe, a man of great ingenuity, who subsequently worked with his son-in‑law, Indicates a West Point graduate, Class of 1836: a link to his biographical entry in Cullum's Register.Joseph R. Anderson, in developing the Tredegar Iron Works in Richmond, where many of Lee's cannon of the 'sixties were cast.87

 Beginning June 1 the visitors and the academic board met jointly every day for a fortnight.
 It was a ceremonious test.
 In the examination room, at the head of one table, sat Colonel Thayer in full uniform, with the professors around the board.
 At the other table were General Vanº Cortlandt and the visitors.
 In front of this awesome group, three large blackboards were placed on easels.
 Six cadets were called in at a time, two for each board.
 While one demonstrated orally, the others prepared their problems.
 In this setting, Robert made his appearance when his name was called, and for five separate grillings of an hour each he explained what he knew of engineering, of strategy, and of the other subjects of the year's work.88